 Read more about the University OA Procedure Q&As

 This CALE Creative Work & Design Copyright guide is designed as a quick reference point for identifying the copyright properties for various art object types and identifying permission required to copy and communicate openly.

 For further information contact the University Copyright Officer

-The University of Tasmania Copyright management in your research guide provides general information to manage research copyright, including obtaining permission from copyright owners.
+The University of Tasmania Copyright management website provides general information to manage research copyright, including obtaining permission from copyright owners.

 Due to their complex nature, NTROs containing multiple copyright owned materials, require a higher level of copyright management to mitigate the risk of copyright infringement when they are digitised and published openly in the OAR.